alexxxnf/presto-cc/README.md

 # Coding Challenge
+This repo demonstrates a RESTful API that returns a list of menu items for a restaurant.
+Menu items contain a list of modifiers which may have their own modifiers.
+So API returns a tree-like structure.

+I decided that one modifier may belong to multiple "standalone" items, thus I created one table with all the items including modifiers and one extra table to store relations.

+Considering nested nature of items, I decided to retrieve them from DB using singe recursive SQL query.

+In real life nested structures may become too big to handle.
+Depending on the application, it may be better to use flat lists that can be paginated.
+Also, it may be useful to include some meta-information in response.

+The solution uses Code-First approach with SQLAlchemy migrations handled by Alembic.

+If I had more time I would have included tests and dockerized this repo.

 ## Installation
 Put this repository files into `/var/www/vhosts/cc/core`

 ### Virtual environment
 This step is optional, you can use system Python and its packages.
 1. Create virtual environment using Python 3.5